St Bartholomew’s Gatehouse: A rare survivor of 16th century London

 - St Bartholomew’s Gatehouse, West Smithfield, Smithfield, EC1A.
 Nearest station: Barbican or Farringdon.
 The Gatehouse is not open to the public, but can be admired from the outside.
 For more information about St Bartholomew-The-Great church, visit their official website.

 For more of Metro Girl’s history blog posts, click here.

 To read about the nearby 41-42 Cloth Fair, a 16th century London home, click here.

-Posted on 10 August 2015, in Architecture, History, London and tagged 13th century, 16th century, history, london, Medieval London, Smithfield, St Bartholomew, tudor, World War I. Bookmark the permalink.
+Posted on 10 Aug 2015, in Architecture, History, London and tagged 13th century, 16th century, history, London, Medieval London, Smithfield, St Bartholomew, tudor, World War I. Bookmark the permalink.
 6 Comments.